 The Grain, Feed, and Seed Program is responsible for testing germination of packaged seeds, and assure label claims are accurate on all agricultural, vegetable, flower and lawn seeds.
 Anyone who labels agricultural, vegetable, or flower seed for sale is required to have a valid seed labeler permit.
 In addition, permit holders must report sales of seed and pay an inspection fee.

-The Ohio Seed Improvement (OSIA) is the official seed certifying agency in Ohio.
+The Ohio Seed Improvement Association (OSIA) is the official seed certifying agency in Ohio.
 OSIA certifies agricultural, vegetable, or flower seed, tubers for seeding purposes, and plants for varietal identification or for other factors.

 Manufacturers or distributers of any type of legume inoculant or pre-inoculated seeds must register the brand of the legume inoculant with the department.

 Seed labelers are required to report the amount of seed sold in Ohio, twice per year.
 The first semiannual report is due before February 1 and should include sales made between July 1 - December 31.
 The second semiannual report is due before August 1 and should include sales made between January 1 - June 30.

 Feed distributors or exempt buyers who pay the inspection fee are required to report the number of net tons of commercial feed distributed in Ohio.
 The reports are due within 30 days after June 30, and again within 30 days after December 31.